 Identification of key determinants affecting the quality of human cancer specific cytotoxic T cells

 Using state-of-the-art laboratory and computational approaches to understand how mammalian genes are switched on and off during development and differentiation and how this goes awry in human genetic diseases.

-Novel statistical method development for discovery and interpretation of genetic contribution to human cardiovascular and haematological traits
+Novel statistical method development for discovery and interpretation of genetic contribution to human complex traits